GeoGe2020/academic-kickstart/content/en/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Research opportunity" content = "I am looking for 1-2 research assistant working on research project.
-If you are interested in the internship and has good seismic interpretation and programming skills, please drop me an email with you cv or introduction." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Research opportunity" content = "I am looking for 1-2 research assistant at undergraduate level working on a research project.
+If you are interested in the internship and has good seismic interpretation and programming skills, you are welcome to drop me an email with you cv." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).